unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

 ### 0. Calibration Stage

-One can simply skip this stage if one just want to perform classical shadow protocal without calibration or the calibration data is already available from previous runs.
+One can simply skip this stage if one just wants to perform the classical shadow protocol (without calibration).
+This step can also be skipped if calibration data is already available from previous runs.

-Together with the imput of total calibration rounds $R$ = `num_total_measurements_calibration` and the Number of groups of "median of means" used for calibration $K$ = `k_calibration`, one can characterize the noisy quantum channel (see [rshadow tutorial for cirq](../examples/rshadows_tutorial.md) for clear explaination) by running the following code:
+By setting the total calibration rounds $R$ = `num_total_measurements_calibration` and the number of groups for the "median of means" estimation used for calibration $K$ = `k_calibration`, we can characterize the noisy quantum channel (see [this tutorial](../examples/rshadows_tutorial.md) for more details) by running the following code:

 ```{code-cell} ipython3
 from mitiq.shadows import *